Here are some frequently asked questions about the Talking Therapies Research Resource.

 The National Institute of Health Research (NIHR) BioResource is a large biorepository of >100,000 people with and without health problems who are willing to be approached to participate in research studies investigating the link between genes, the environment, health and disease.
 It is based at centres around England and is funded by the NIHR.

-The NIHR Mental Health BioResource is a branch of the NIHR BioResource which aims to increase participation of people with mental health disorders in medical and psychological research.
-By joining the GLAD study, you will also become a part of the NIHR Mental Health BioResource and will have the opportunity to contribute to future research.
+The NIHR Mental Health BioResource is an integral part of the NIHR BioResource which aims to increase participation of people with mental health disorders in medical and psychological research.
+By joining the TTRR, you will also become a part of the NIHR Mental Health BioResource and will have the opportunity to contribute to future research.

 Anyone interested in taking part in the TTRR must read the participant information sheet before consenting to join the study.
-A short version of the information sheet can be found in click-through format on the ‘About TTRR’ page.
 Please find a downloadable pdf version of the full information sheet here: Information Sheet

 The TTRR is only looking to recruit individuals who have been accepted onto a course of psychological therapy through IAPT.
-If you are interested in taking part in research, we will be launching a new study which will be open for non-IAPT service users to participate in.
+If you are interested in taking part in research, we may have other research studies available for you to take part in.
+Please contact the study team at firstname.lastname@example.org or on 0207 848 1640 (Freephone 0800 019 0718) for more information.

-Staff at the NIHR BioResource sample biorepository will ensure that genetic samples are processed in accordance with strict health and safety guidelines and under the requirements of the Human Tissue Act (HTA) 2004.
-The NIHR BioResource sample biorepository holds an HTA license (License number: 12624).
-The link between the participant ID and de-identified data will be kept in a secure database accessible only to the lead investigators and senior researchers.
+Staff at the NIHR BioResource’s sample biorepository will ensure that genetic samples are processed in accordance with strict health and safety guidelines and under the requirements of the Human Tissue Act (HTA) 2004.
+The NIHR BioResource’s sample biorepository holds an HTA license (License number: 12624).
+The link between the participant ID and de-identified data will be kept in a secure database accessible only to the lead investigators, the NIHR BioResource team members and senior researchers.

 If you would like to read more on how we keep your data secure, click here to go to Terms & Conditions.